 While the empire plunged into decline elsewhere, Mystras enjoyed a renaissance.
 Gemistos Plethon (1355–1452) founded a school of humanistic philosophy here and his enlightened ideas, including the revival of the teachings of Plato and Pythagoras, attracted intellectuals from all corners of Byzantium.
 Art and architecture also flourished, as seen in the town's splendid buildings and frescoes.

 Mystras declined under Ottoman rule, but thrived again after the Venetians captured it in 1687 and developed a flourishing silk industry.
 The population swelled to 40,000.
-The Turks recaptured the town in 1715 and from then it was downhill all the way; the Russians burnt it in 1770, the Albanians in 1780, and Ibrahim Pasha torched what was left in 1825.
-By the time of Independence it was a largely abandoned ruin.
+The Turks recaptured the town in 1715 and from then it was downhill all the way; it was burned during the Orlov uprising in 1770 and Ibrahim Pasha torched what was left in 1825.
+By the time of independence it was a largely abandoned ruin, and the refounding of nearby Sparta in 1834 contributed to the decline, though Mystras remained inhabited until 1953.
 Much restoration has taken place since the 1950s (and continues to this day) and in 1989 it was declared a Unesco World Heritage site.